RequirementEngineering/ch-re-al147172/SRS-TELMEX.md

 Step-By-Step Description

 1.The technical provides ID to ask for tools.
-2.Manager select the tool
+2.Manager select the tool.
-3.Manager type ID in the window which appears
+3.Manager type ID in the window which appears.
-4. The system register the order
+4. The system register the order.

 5.0 Security